-Nearly one quarter of private sector workers - and nearly 7 in 10 of the lowest-income workers - don't have access to even a single paid sick day.1 Millions more don't have access to paid sick days because they are too new to their jobs to be eligible for their employers' policies.
-In total, more than 26 million U.S. workers don't have access to this basic protection.2 "PAID SICK LEAVE KEEPS OUR HOMES, OFFICES AND COMMUNITIES HEALTHIER WHILE ENSURING THE FAMILY'S ECONOMIC SECURITY."
+More than one-fifth of private sector workers - and more than six in 10 of the lowest-income workers - don't have access to even a single paid sick day.1 Millions more don't have access to paid sick days because they are too new to their jobs to be eligible for their employers' policies.
+In total, nearly 28 million U.S. workers don't have access to this basic protection.2 "PAID SICK LEAVE KEEPS OUR HOMES, OFFICES AND COMMUNITIES HEALTHIER WHILE ENSURING THE FAMILY'S ECONOMIC SECURITY."

-- Dr. Barbara L. McAneny, Former Board Chair, American Medical Association
+Dr. Barbara L. McAneny, Former Board Chair, American Medical Association